 - 1 cup chopped ham

-- Bake casserole for 40–50 minutes in the oven or until bubbly around the edges and hot in the center.
+- Bake: Pop your casserole into the oven and bake for 40–50 minutes.
+You'll know it's done when it's bubbly around the edges and hot in the center.

 Nutritional Disclaimer: The nutritional data provided here is auto-calculated and intended for your convenience only.
 As it’s generated via automation, its accuracy may be compromised.
 For precise nutritional insight, please compute the values utilizing the actual ingredients in your recipe through your chosen nutrition calculator or application.